Canon’s EOS 5D Mark IV lists video recording as one of its main features – we take a look at what it offers the videographer.

 One of the advantages of the camera’s Dual Pixel CMOS AF system is that it can continue to focus using phase-detection AF (performed on the main imaging sensor) while recording videos.
 This also allows for continuous autofocus while recording, with control over tracking speed and sensitivity offered to better suit your subject.

 The partnership of this technology with the camera’s touchscreen allows for two key things.
 First, you have the option of keying the subject on which you want the camera to focus on the screen, prior to recording.
+It has 61 AF points selectable distributed on the viewfinder.
 Here, it focuses it swiftly but fluidly, much more so than with a standard contrast-detect AF system.
 This also means that you can use it in live view while capturing stills.

 Another benefit of this is that you can use this touchscreen functionality while the camera is recording videos, which means you can shift focus from one subject to another simply by touch.
 This means that you don’t need to physically pull focus using the lens.